My last name pronunciation? IPA: 'fraŋki, French/Spanish: franqui, English: fronki, German: franki

 Since 2014, I am a founding co-chair of the IEEE RAS Technical Committee on Multi-Robot Systems

-Since 2013, I am an Associate Editor of the IEEE Robotics and Automation Magazine.
+Since 2016, I have been an Associate Editor of the IEEE Transactions on Robotics.

 List of research topics divided by areas: